 Interactive Brokers commissions can be free, fixed, or tiered.
 The company offers low trading prices, open stock, and more than 50 commission-free ETFs, but steep inactivity fees apply for Pro users.

-Interactive Brokers margin rates are a real deal, with only 1.5% on top of the benchmark rate (or 2.5% for Lite users).
+Interactive Brokers’ margin trading rates are the real deal, with only 1.5% on top of the benchmark rate (or 2.5% for Lite users).
 On the flip side, be prepared to invest as much as $30 for broker-assisted trades.

 Our Interactive Brokers Forex review shows that the higher your trades’ volume, the lower the commission you pay.
 Commissions start at $0.00002 with a minimum of $2 per order but can drop by up to 50% if you are a very active investor.

-With the options IBKR offers, trading around the world and around the clock might not be that pricey after all.
+With the options that Interactive Brokers offers, trading around the world and around the clock might not be that pricey after all.

-IBKR can handle the most volatile markets and not crash on you, which is essential these days.
-The company has proved to be rock solid, with more than 40 years of experience in the fintech sphere.
+Interactive Brokers can handle the most volatile markets and not crash on you, which is essential these days.
+The company has proved to be rock solid, with more than 40 years in the fintech sphere.
 And yes, it’s worth the hype, with its robust platforms, sophisticated features, global market access, and low commission fees.

-When it comes to the rough edges of Interactive Brokers, our customer service review confirms the rumors about its apathetic customer support: yes, they are true.
+When it comes to the rough edges of Interactive Brokers, our customer service review confirms the rumors about unresponsive customer support.
 Even though it is available via email, 24-hour phone service on business days, and 24-hour live chat on workdays, waiting times are quite long.

-You’ll probably stumble upon negative reviews on this part of the company’s business, so we believe this is something IBKR could and should work to improve in the near future, especially considering IBKR’s new focus on amateur investors.
+You’ll probably stumble upon negative reviews on this part of the company’s business, so we believe this is something Interactive Brokers could and should work to improve in the near future, especially considering its new focus on amateur investors.

-The biggest drawback we can find in IBKR’s offerings is probably the costly inactivity fees that penalize passive investors looking for a hands-off and relaxed approach to buying and selling stock.
+The biggest drawback we can find in Interactive Brokers’ offerings is probably the costly inactivity fees that penalize passive investors looking for a hands-off and relaxed approach to buying and selling stock.

 Even though the company released its IBKR Lite program for up-and-coming investors, its website and mobile apps are full to the brim with features and are tricky to navigate.
-Beginners might be better off with a broker that provides more hand-holding, educational resources, and easy-to-use software.
+Beginners might be better off with other online brokers that provide more hand-holding, investment advice, and easy-to-use software.

 There is no minimum required deposit to open an IBKR cash account.
 However, as our Interactive Brokers review points out, some accounts do have a minimum deposit.
 For trading margins, users must deposit $2,000 or more.
 Portfolio margin accounts require a deposit of at least $100,000.